 The rogue drew the greatsword from his back, arcing it over his head.
 The blade was as thick as the cross guard – built like a giant kitchen knife.
 Two green gems were set inside holes that had been crafted into the blade's base.

 A blade that big… with materia gems… It would be impossible for normals to wield it.

 The tall MP was stunned for a moment.
 That was all the time the traitor needed.
 The sword twirled in the air as it came down.

 The other MP tried to pivot and spray fire at the same time, but he stumbled when the sword cleaved his partner in half.
 The SOLDIER whirled the blade around with the ease of a twig.

 The second MP fell apart before firing another shot.

 Blood drenched the platform.
+It fell quiet again.

 The rogue SOLDIER swung the sword up again and slammed it against his back.
 It held in place on the magnetic harness.
 He looked at the giant expectedly.
 "Don't tell me how to beat my own kind."